Television antiques expert David Barby dies, aged 69

 Mr Hanson, a former television colleague of Mr Barby, added: "More importantly he was a man of the people.

-"Anybody could speak to him and he had time for so many members of the public to share their stories, memories, nostalgia and passion for old things."'Ambassador for antiques'
+"Anybody could speak to him and he had time for so many members of the public to share their stories, memories, nostalgia and passion for old things."

 Mr Barby first became interested in antiques as a boy growing up in Rugby.